Pirelli

 Marked fitments indicate tires developed specifically for a vehicle manufacturer. ★ is BMW, MO is Mercedes Original, N0/N1/N2 are Porsche-specific.
 These tires are tuned to match the vehicle's suspension and handling characteristics.
 While you can run non-marked Pirelli tires, marked versions offer optimal integration with your specific vehicle.

-Generally, Pirelli P Zero tires wear faster than Michelin Pilot Sport 4S—expect 10-20% less tread life.
+Generally, Pirelli P Zero tires wear faster than Michelin Pilot Sport 4S.
+Expect 10-20% less tread life.
 This is partly by design: Pirelli prioritizes grip over longevity.
 If maximum tire life matters more than outright performance, Michelin may be the better choice.
 For track-focused driving where grip is paramount, Pirelli's compound trade-off makes sense.

 Absolutely.
 While Pirelli is associated with exotic cars, their Cinturato and Scorpion lines serve everyday vehicles well.
 The P Zero All Season Plus works great on sports sedans.
 That said, if you're driving a Honda Civic, you may be overspending on brand prestige when alternatives like Michelin or Continental offer similar performance for less.